OME-Zarr Image Exploration¶

-In this notebook we will show how to use the 'ngffImage' class to manage a OME-NGFF image.
+In this notebook we will show how to use the 'NgffImage' class to explore and manage an OME-NGFF image.

 For this example we will use a small example image that can be downloaded from the following link: example ome-zarr